The Monument Fellowship

 2018: How do we create a less violent society?

 Curing violence: How we can become a less violent society, published by The Centre for Justice Innovation, is a collection of essays that seek to not only describe the problem of violence in our society but also to offer solutions.
 As part of the NCJAA’s contribution to the question, we held our annual Anne Peaker Lecture on the theme of art and violence in society.
-Click here for more information on the book
+Find out more

 2017: What do those at risk of offending, prisoners and ex-offenders need to learn?

 In its inaugural year, The Monument Fellowship addressed the above question by producing a book, Life Beyond Crime.
 Published by Lemos & Crane, the book draws together through prose, poems and pictures the assembled first-hand experience and wisdom of more than 60 contributors.
 Life Beyond Crime is available to purchase from The Koestler Trust for £15.
-Click here for more information
+Find out more

 Image courtesy of Paul Gent